Skip to content

 1. Purpose.

-To provide a safe environment for students, faculty, staff, and visitors at the University of Utah by establishing the requirements for operating a Motor Vehicle on pedestrian walkways and Sidewalks.
+To provide a safe environment for students, faculty, staff, and visitors at the University of Utah by establishing the requirements for operating a Vehicle on pedestrian walkways and Sidewalks.

 2. Scope.

-This policy applies to all operation of Motor Vehicles on campus pedestrian walkways and Sidewalks, including areas that are otherwise not explicitly designated for Motor Vehicle traffic.
+This policy applies to all operation of Vehicles on campus pedestrian walkways and Sidewalks, including areas that are otherwise not explicitly designated for Vehicle traffic.
 This policy applies to all University owned property unless otherwise indicated.

 2. Definitions